-- Measure G Revenue is projected to grow to \$12.7 Million for Fiscal Year 2025/2026 or 14% of the General Fund Revenue - CIP Adopted Budget for FY 2024/2025 & FY 2025/2026 is \$82 Million, the largest two-year CIP budget in the City's history - \$19.4 Million for the Community Aquatic & Senior Center Project - \$7 Million for Mas Fukai Park Improvement Project - \$12 Million in community facility improvements and upgrades - o \$36.5 Million in street & pedestrian improvement projects - o \$6.7 Million in storm drain & sewer improvement projects - The City added 14.6 FTE including 11.1 FTE for the Aquatic & Senior Center program - The City continues in its efforts of transparency.
-See QR codes below to access the Financial Transparency Dashboard and the adopted budget document.
+- Proposed Amended CIP Budget for FY 2025/2026 is \$68.1 million - \$8 million for the Gardena Community Aquatics & Senior Center project - \$8.8 million for Mas Fukai Park Improvement project - \$10.3 million in community facility improvements and upgrades - \$34.8 million in street & pedestrian improvement projects to maintain the best streets in California - \$6.1 million in storm drain & sewer improvement projects - Proposed Amended General Fund Budget FY 2025/2026 is \$87.3 million with a surplus of \$73,046 - Included \$1.1 million for the Aquatic & Senior Center operation and expanded senior programs - The City continues in its efforts of transparency.
+See QR codes below to access the Financial Transparency Dashboard and the proposed budget document.